-- More professional development - Train local teachers who still stay in the district - Listen to concerns that teachers bring up as barriers for success - Show historical values that former tribal teachers had on their tribes, within Arizona and nationally - · Promote the "Educators Rising" in high-density Native high schools - Job fairs
+- More professional development - Train local teachers who still stay in the district - Listen to concerns that teachers bring up as barriers for success - ally - Promote the "Educators Rising" in high-density Native high schools - Job fairs

-- Half of the respondents of each side said "This is the first I have heard of this" in regards to Every Students Succeeds Act (federal) consultation. - Meeting in person with key school staff presenting specific duties and programs that directly and indirectly benefit tribal students - Collaborating with statewide educators from similar backgrounds - School district leaders must be willing to go to the tribal nations and spend time with leadership and attend appropriate tribal events. - Training for tribal leaders that this process is an ongoing consultation.
+- Every Students Succeeds Act (federal) consultation. - indirectly benefit tribal students - Collaborating with statewide educators from similar backgrounds - and attend appropriate tribal events. - Training for tribal leaders that this process is an ongoing consultation.